 - After the cloth is woven, but before it is fulled.

-Within ten years, Law and his partner Parr developed a process of shredding “hard rags”, comprising mainly tailors’ shreds, coats, trousers, caps etc. They needed machines with shredding teeth set closer, to tear the rags into a finer-ground product called “mungo”.
+These hard rags needed machines with shredding teeth set closer, to tear the rags into a finer-ground product, which they called “mungo” and which made a finer woven cloth.
 Mungo rags might contain a small proportion of linen and cotton rag along with the wool.
 Mungo rags might also be made from old or new fabrics.
 The price of mungo therefore fluctuated more than the price of shoddy.

 Rise in the use of Shoddy and Mungo